Go to main content

 The project

-A landscape scenography that blurs the limits
+A landscape design that blurs the boundaries

-A role of mediator throughout the project
+A mediating role throughout the project

 Previous project